eProsima/Fast-DDS-docs/docs/fastdds/transport/includes/tcp.rst

 To use TCP transports you need to define some more configurations:

 You must create a new TCP transport descriptor, for example TCPv4.
-This transport descriptor has a field named ``listening_ports`` that indicates to Fast-RTPS in which physical TCP ports our participant will listen for input connections.
+This transport descriptor has a field named ``listening_ports`` that indicates to Fast DDS in which physical TCP ports our participant will listen for input connections.
 If omitted, the participant will not be able to receive incoming connections but will be able to connect to other participants that have configured their listening ports.